Folkestone Groomers Directory

 Before entering your home, assess how muddy your dog is.
 If they're heavily soiled, consider cleaning them outside or in a utility area to prevent tracking mud throughout your house.

-• Fill a portable paw washer or bowl with lukewarm water
+• Fill a portable paw washer or bowl with lukewarm water (never hot, as dogs' paws are sensitive)

 3. Body and Coat Cleaning